-U.S. equities experienced mixed results for the fiscal year ended June 30, 2019.
-U.S. Large Cap stocks, as measured by the S&P 500, finished the fiscal year up 10.42%; while U.S. Small Cap stocks, as measured by the Russell 2000, index finished the fiscal year down 3.31%.
+Global equities exhibited volatility during the fiscal year ended June 30, 2020, mainly due to the geopolitical uncertainty and adverse effects of COVID-19.
+U.S. Large Cap stocks, as measured by the S&P 500, led the way, and ended the fiscal year up 7.51%, while U.S. Small Cap stocks, as measured by the Russell 2000 index, performed weaker and finished the fiscal year down 6.63%.

-Non-U.S. stocks, while positive, produced muted returns for the fiscal year ended June 30, 2019.
-The MSCI EAFE index, which represents non-U.S. developed market stocks, was up 1.60% for the fiscal year, and similarly, the
+Non-U.S. stocks experienced the same economic pressures, and ended fiscal year 2020 with negative results.
+The MSCI EAFE index, which represents non-U.S. developed market stocks, was down 4.73% for the fiscal year, and similarly, the MSCI Emerging Markets index declined 3.05%.